scaars10/scaars10.github.io/posts/stateful-async.md

 # Scaling Beyond Async I/O: Achieving High Throughput Per-Key Consistency in Flink Enrichment

-## 1. Overview
+## Overview

-In this post, I will share my work on how I evolved the database enrichment step in our Flink pipeline to handle significantly larger data volumes while maintaining strong consistency guarantees.
-Our enrichment component performs a classic read-modify-write pattern: fetch the current state for a key from Database, merge it with incoming events, and write it back.
+This post details how we evolved our Flink enrichment pipeline to handle massive data volumes while maintaining strong consistency.
+Our component performs a classic read-modify-write: fetch state from Database, merge with an incoming event, and write back.

-The journey took us through three distinct architectural stages:

-1. **Global Synchronous Operator** – Simple but slow
-2. **Pure Async I/O** – Fast but inconsistent
-3. **Custom Async Implementation with State Management** – Fast and consistent

-Each evolution addressed critical limitations discovered in production, progressing from basic throughput improvements to sophisticated stateful coordination that ensures data correctness at scale.
+We went through three distinct stages: a simple synchronous operator (too slow), a pure async implementation (fast but inconsistent), and finally a custom stateful operator that balances both.

 ---

-## 2. The Journey: From Simple to Scalable

-### 2.1 Starting Point: Global Synchronous Operator
+## Synchronous Processing

-Our initial proof-of-concept used a straightforward approach: a single global operator that synchronously read from ScyllaDB, enriched the record, and wrote it back.
+Our initial proof-of-concept was simple: a global operator that synchronously read from ScyllaDB, enriched the record, and wrote it back.

-**The Good**
-- Simple to implement and reason about
-- Reliable and correct

-**The Problem**
-- Abysmal throughput: approximately **150K records per hour**
-- Blocking database calls left Flink resources idle
-- Most CPU and memory sat unused while waiting for I/O

-**Why This Couldn't Scale**

-To reach our target of millions of records per minute, we would have needed to increase parallelism by 100-200x.
-This would have:
+While reliable, the throughput was not acceptable—around **150K records per hour**.
+Blocking database calls left Flink resources idle, with most CPU and memory sitting unused while waiting for I/O. To reach our target of millions of records per minute, we would have needed 100-200x more parallelism, which would have crushed the database with connections and also increased the resource footprint of the operator.
-- Created an unsustainable number of ScyllaDB connections
-- Massively inflated CPU and memory costs
-- Still underutilized resources due to I/O blocking

-The synchronous approach simply wasn't viable for production scale.

 ---

-### 2.2 First Evolution: Asynchronous Enrichment with Flink's Async I/O

-To break through the throughput ceiling, we adopted Flink's `RichAsyncFunction`, enabling non-blocking database operations.

-**How It Works**

-Each incoming record triggers an asynchronous ScyllaDB query.
-While waiting for the response, Flink processes other records, maximizing resource utilization.
-When results arrive via callback, they're merged with the original record and emitted downstream.

-**The Transformation**
+## Standard Async I/O

-- Throughput skyrocketed to **hundreds of millions of records per hour**
+To fix the throughput, we switched to Flink's `RichAsyncFunction`.
+Throughput skyrocketed to **hundreds of millions of records per hour**, and resource utilization was excellent.
-- Near-complete CPU and memory utilization
-- Excellent horizontal scalability

-**The Hidden Cost: Lost Updates**
+However, we soon discovered a critical flaw: **Lost Updates**.

-Under high load, a critical flaw could potentially occur.
-When multiple events for the same key arrived in quick succession:
+Under high load, if two events for the same key arrived quickly:

-1. Event A triggers a read at T0
+1. Event A triggers a read at T0.
-2. Event B arrives and triggers another read at T1 (before A's write completes)
+2. Event B triggers a read at T1 (before A's write completes).
-3. Both reads fetch the same stale state
+3. Both fetch stale state.
-4. Both updates write back, with the second overwriting the first
-5. **Event A's changes are lost**

-This race condition could potentially occur, making the solution unsuitable for use cases requiring strong per-key consistency.
+4. The second write overwrites the first, and Event A's data is lost.

+For a system requiring strong per-key consistency, this race condition was unacceptable.

 ---

-### 2.3 Final Design: Custom Async with Per-Key State Machines
+## Custom Stateful Async

-To preserve the throughput benefits of async I/O while guaranteeing consistency, we built a custom operator using `KeyedProcessFunction`.
-Each key operates as an independent state machine that coordinates asynchronous operations.
+To get both speed and consistency, we built a custom operator using `KeyedProcessFunction`.
+We treat each key as an independent state machine.

-**Core Capabilities**
+**Core Capabilities**:

-- **Per-key serialization**: Only one async query runs per key at any time
+* **Per-key serialization**: Only one async query runs per key at a time.
-- **Event buffering**: Concurrent events for the same key are queued and merged later
+* **Buffering**: Concurrent events are queued.
-- **State caching**: Recent enrichments are stored in Flink state to skip redundant lookups
+* **Caching**: Recent enrichments are stored in state.
-- **Intelligent retry**: Transient failures trigger exponential backoff up to a configured limit
-- **Backpressure control**: A semaphore caps concurrent ScyllaDB queries, preventing overload
+* **Backpressure**: A semaphore caps concurrent DB queries.

-**The Result**

-We achieved approximately **76% of pure async throughput** while guaranteeing per-key consistency and at-least-once processing semantics.
-For our use case—where correctness is paramount—this trade-off was worth it.
+This approach achieved **76% of the pure async throughput** but with guaranteed correctness.

 ---

-## 3. Design Alternatives We Considered
+## Design Alternatives

 ### A. Mini-Batching Before Enrichment